tiagopazhs/localTunnel-OpenSource/server-raise/README.md

 *tests with server running local
     example: localhost:3000
-    in this case add the bellow sentence in GetClientIdFromHostname function of ./server.js hostname = hostname.replace(':3000', '.com.br')
+    in this case add the bellow sentence in GetIdFromHost function of ./server.js hostname = hostname.replace(':3000', '.com.br')

 *host with already a subdomain